UU-Hydro/DYNQUAL/DynQual_Manual.md

 `conda env create --name pcrglobwb_python3 -f pcrglobwb_py3.yml`

-4. Activate the environment in a command prompt:
+4. Activate the environment in a command prompt (Note: you may first need to run the command `conda init` and restart your shell):

 `conda activate pcrglobwb_python3`